jangko/msgpack4nim/msgpack.org.md

 * procedural type
 * cstring(it is not safe to assume it always terminated by null)
-* ptr(don't know what it is behind this pointer)

 these types cannot be automatically pack/unpacked:

 * *void* (will cause compile time error)
-* distinct types(you must provide your own handler)

-however, you can provide your own handler for cstring, ptr, and distinct types
+however, you can provide your own handler for cstring

 **Gotchas:**
 because data conversion did not preserve original data types, the following code is perfectly valid and will raise no exception